 On January 26, 2009, we entered into a commercial agreement with VetCure, Inc., a California corporation, to market and sell our Vetericyn products.
-VetCure, Inc. later changed its name to Vetericyn, Inc. This agreement was amended on February 24, 2009, July 24, 2009, June 1, 2010 and September 1, 2010.
-At the time of the 2009 transactions, Vetericyn was wholly-owned by Robert Burlingame, who was a Director at the time of the transactions.
-Mr. Burlingame resigned from our Board on February 10, 2010, however he continues to own a significant position in our common stock.
+VetCure, Inc. later changed its name to Vetericyn, Inc., which, at the time, remained wholly-owned by Mr. Robert Burlingame.
+This agreement was amended on February 24, 2009 and on July 24, 2009.
 Pursuant to the agreement, we provide Vetericyn, Inc. with bulk product and Vetericyn, Inc. bottles, packages, and sells Vetericyn products.
-We receive a fixed amount for each bottle of Vetericyn sold by Vertericyn, Inc. In addition, once certain milestones are met by Vetericyn, Inc., but no later than July 1, 2011, we will share profits generated by Vetericyn, Inc. related to Vetericyn sales.
+We receive a fixed amount for each bottle of Vetericyn sold by Vertericyn, Inc. At the time of each of these 2009 transactions, Vetericyn was wholly-owned by Mr. Burlingame, who was also our Director at the time.
+Mr. Burlingame resigned from our Board on February 10, 2010.
+After his resignation, Mr. Burlingame continued to own a significant portion of our stock from a transaction with us in 2009.
+To our knowledge, he ceased being a holder of 5% of our common stock in 2010.
+The agreement was further amended on June 1, 2010 and November 1, 2010.

 On September 15, 2009, we entered a commercial agreement with V&M Industries, Inc., a California corporation, to market and sell our Microcyn over-the-counter liquid and gel products.
-At the time of the transaction, V&M Industries, Inc. was wholly-owned by Robert Burlingame, who was also a Director at the time of the transaction.
-V&M Industries, Inc. subsequently changed its name to Innovacyn, Inc. On June 1, 2010 and September 1, 2010 we entered into amendments to this agreement.
-Once certain milestones are met by Innovacyn, Inc., but no later than July 1, 2011, we will share profits generated by Innovacyn, Inc. On May 13, 2010, Innovacyn, Inc. received notice from Health Canada that they can market these products in the Canadian market.
+At the time of the 2009 transaction, V&M Industries, Inc. was wholly-owned by Robert Burlingame, who was also our Director at the time.
+Mr. Burlingame resigned from our Board on February 10, 2010.
+After his resignation, Mr. Burlingame continued to own a significant portion of our stock from a transaction with us in 2009.
+To our knowledge, he ceased being a holder of 5% of our common stock in 2010.
+V&M Industries, Inc. subsequently changed their name to Innovacyn, Inc. On June 1, 2010, September 1, 2010, and November 1, 2010, we amended this agreement granting Innovacyn, Inc. the exclusive right to sell certain of our over-the-counter products.
+On May 13, 2010, Innovacyn received confirmation from Health Canada that it has approval to market these veterinary products in the Canadian market as well.